slambeca/slambeca/README.md

 I am:
 * a Python enthusiast, who is currently learning Software Engineering at SoftUni
 * looking forward to also learning JavaScript and React soon
-* a QA Specialist (non-dev) and Project Manager for bmw.bg and mini.bg
+* a QA Specialist (non-dev) and Project Coordinator for bmw.bg and mini.bg
 * experienced in working with large amounts of data
 * changing my altitude as my way of escaping the noise..